-- Have a battery powered AM/FM radio
+- Have a battery-powered AM/FM radio

-- Have a FLASHLIGHT
+- Have a flashlight with extra batteries

 - Charge electrical devices, including an external cell phone battery